-It is prohibited to import Russian crude oil into the EU from 5th December, 2022 and other petroleum products from 5th February, 2023.
+It is prohibited to import CN code 2709 00 crude products into the EU from 5th December, 2022 and CN code 2710 petroleum products from 5th February, 2023.

 Based on the information provided in the EU's eighth package of sanctions, the implementation of the price cap has not changed that position and the importation of these goods is banned from the relevant dates.
+It should be noted that the Regulations contain specific exceptions in respect of the carriage of (i) CN code 2709 00 and CN code 2710 products to Bulgaria and (ii) vacuum gas oil falling under CN code 2710 19 71 to Croatia.
+Each exception contains specific conditions and Members are encouraged to contact the Club for further information as required.